 Is accounts payable a debit or credit?

 Accounts payable can be either your credit or debit.
 Regardless AP is a liability on your balance sheet.
 If an organization buys extra merchandise instead of paying with cash, the organization should credit AP so the credit will increment as needs be.
 When an organization pays its supplier the amount in the AP, then the organization debits the AP so that its credit balance will be decreased.
-For example, one company purchase some inventory of $100 on credit, then later, after one month, this company paid the supplier that $100 as a debit.
+With OnlineCheckWriter.com, you can make the accounts payable process as easy as possible.

 Accounts Payable vs Receivable